Gabriel-Schiavone/GPU-Bot/README.md

 # GPU-Bot
 A bot for finding affordable GPUs.
 This bot can check APIs of online stores such as Amazon and Walmart to find Graphics cards that are within a reasonable price range and notify you over discord.
 You can control it via commands in a discord server.
+The prices.json file contains MSRP values for all GPUs that the bot should look for, which the bot uses to determine wether the GPU is a good deal or not.